Precaution-23/PetraSubs/frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Endpoints Explanation`

+BASE_URL = ""

+Fecth all mobile subscribers in the database
+### `BASE_URL/mobile-sub` => This endpoint gives access to all the mobile subscription data inthe data base
+I used it to display all the data and also used this same endpoint to display that statistics of Postpaid and Prepaid.

+Add New Mobile Subscribers
+### `BASE_URL/mobile-sub` => This endpoint was used to create new mobile subscription.
+The method is POST which makes it different from the fetch endpoint

+BODY SAMPLE :
+{
+    "msisdn": "0244357283",
+    "customer_id_owner": 2,
+    "customer_id_user": 7,
+    "service_type": "postpaid"
+}

+Edit Mobile Subscribers
+### `BASE_URL/mobile-sub/:id` => This endpoint was used to edit mobile subscription.
+The method is PUT which makes it different from the fetch endpoint

+BODY SAMPLE :
+{
+    "msisdn": "0244357283",
+    "customer_id_owner": 2,
+    "customer_id_user": 7,
+    "service_type": "prepaid"
+}

+Delete Mobile Subscribers
+### `BASE_URL/mobile-sub/:id` => This endpoint was used to edit mobile subscription.
+The method is DELETE which makes it different from the fetch endpoint

 ### `npm test`

 Launches the test runner in the interactive watch mode.\